AlexwCranston/jsdm-ungulate_communities-afrotropics-/README.md

 /Models contains all fitted and unfitted models used in the paper.

-/results contains all outputted plots produced by HMSC pipeline as well as info on MCMC convergence.
+/results contains result of analysis of MCMC convergence as well as plots showing explanatory and predictive power for all species in each model